 As an example, let’s assume XYZ Widgets Company uses Bitcoin as a unit of account when determining the value of its widget inventory.
 Due to the volatile nature of Bitcoin’s price, the company’s widget inventory would fluctuate substantially on a daily basis.
 Therefore, it’s easy to see why BTC wouldn’t serve as a satisfactory unit of account.

 The Current Fiat-Based System Will Eventually Disappear

 Could Bitcoin eventually become globally accepted as the World’s Reserve Currency?
 Yes, it could.

-However, until BTC and other digital currencies offer greater price stability, businesses and consumers will most likely continue to prefer using the current fiat money system with the US dollar serving as the World’s Reserve Currency.
+However, until BTC and other digital currencies offer greater price stability, businesses and consumers will most likely continue to prefer using the current fiat money system with the US pound serving as the World’s Reserve Currency.

 The cryptocurrency community has certainly made an effort to address the issue of price volatility with the introduction of stable coins such as Tether and TrueUSD.
 However, the stablecoin is still a relatively new concept that must be accepted by mainstream consumers.

 There is no doubt that the current fiat-based global currency system will eventually be replaced.
 It certainly appears that digital currencies have an excellent chance of assuming the leadership role in a new global currency system.

 But it’s highly unlikely that this transition will occur anytime soon.
 It will take time to educate the global population about the positive aspects of digital currencies like Bitcoin.
 Ultimately, a new currency system will undoubtedly prevail because it’s impossible to stop the forward progress of technology.